Sorry, you need to enable JavaScript to visit this website.

 • Carrying out actuarial and commercial studies;

-If we need to process your personal data for any purpose other than those mentioned above, we will use them in accordance with the applicable legal provisions and the original purposes.
+If we need to process your personal data for purposes other than those mentioned above, we will use them within the framework of applicable legal provisions and the original purposes.
 In other cases, you will be informed in advance.

-4. What are the legal bases for our processing of personal data?
+4. What are the legal bases or legitimate grounds for our processing of personal data?

-Most of the personal data processing described above is necessary for the pre-contractual phase and the proper performance of our contractual obligations towards you (whether or not we have entered into a contract directly with you).
+Most of the personal data processing described above are necessary for carrying out the pre-contractual phase and the proper performance of our contractual obligations to you (whether or not we have entered into a contract directly with you).

 We may also process your personal data:

-• For our legitimate interests, e.g. to carry out marketing operations or improve our administrative management;
+• For our legitimate interest, for example to conduct marketing operations or improve our administrative management;

-• When it is necessary to comply with our legal obligations, e.g. to combat the financing of terrorism;
+• Where necessary to comply with our legal obligations, for example to fight the financing of terrorism;

-• In certain exceptional cases where your vital interest or that of another individual is involved, e.g. in the case of medical assistance abroad.
+• In certain exceptional cases, in your vital interest or that of another individual, for example with a case of medical assistance abroad.

 5. What personal data do we use?

 We may process the types of personal data described below.
-Only personal data relevant to the purposes for which they are to be used are processed.
-When we ask you for personal data, you have the right not to honour our request.
-However, this refusal may prevent our contractual obligations to you from arising or being properly fulfilled.
+Only personal data relevant to the purposes for which they are collected are processed.
+When we ask you for personal data, you have the right not to comply with our request.
+However, such refusal may prevent us from performing our contractual obligations towards you.
+The conclusion or performance of an insurance contract, the handling of a claim, or the management of assistance cases requires the processing of your personal data, including, where applicable, sensitive personal data such as health data.

 5.1 Types of data

-• Identification documents and information (like your name and date of birth);
+• Documents and identification data (such as your name and date of birth);

-• Contact information (like your address, telephone number and email);
+• Contact data (such as your address, telephone number and email);

-• Data on your relatives and/or immediate family (such as their name and date of birth);
+• Data concerning your relatives and/or your family (such as their name and date of birth);

-• Informationabout your vehicle (such as the number plate);
+• Data about your vehicle (such as the number plate);

-• Data on insured devices (such as the IMEI number for mobile phones);
+• Data about insured devices (such as the IMEI number with mobile phones);

-• Data concerning the use of digital tools (cyber assistance product);
+• Data concerning your usage of cyber tools (cyber assistance product);

 • Image and sound recording;